labcibernetica/ForEmb/source/README.md

 # Dictionaries and Scripts

-   Scripts need to have execution permissions in order to run:

-chmod 750 hello.leo

-or they can be run directly:
+   Scripts can be run from terminal or they can be run directly:

 foremb hello.leo